-Fingers crossed that before we know it, travel restrictions in Queensland will be relaxed and we will be able to explore our beautiful state once again.
-So where will you head with your family?
-We all have our favourite spots, but we love to holiday in Caloundra at the southern-most end of the Sunshine Coast.
+Now that we are able to explore our beautiful state once again, where do you head with your family?
+We all have our favourite spots, and we love to holiday in Caloundra at the southern-most end of the Sunshine Coast.
 It’s close proximity to Brisbane is also a big plus (especially at the moment with travel limitations in place).

 When people think of the Sunshine Coast they often think of iconic Noosa, but it’s definitely Caloundra that we keep returning to.
 I think it’s a combination of great waterfront accommodation, magnificent beaches, stunning coastal paths and a laid-back vibe that keeps drawing us back time and time again.